Job loss is a very stressful event that causes a wide variety of reactions and changes in the people who experience it.

 Employees receiving news of the layoff tend to respond in one of three ways: as a victim, a survivor, or a navigator.
 A victim tends to feel powerless, even abused.
-A survivor brushes them self off and moves on.
+A survivor brushes themself off and moves onto new ventures.
 A navigator takes control of the situation, using it as an opportunity to chart a new course.
-The role each person adopts is largely determined by their personal characteristics and situation.
-You may wish to consider which role you are going to adopt.
-Below, a number of factors are discussed including two powerful predictors of reactions to job loss: Financial Status and Attachment to the Job.
+The role each person adopts is determined mainly by their characteristics and circumstances.
+You may wish to consider which part you are going to assume.
+Below, are two powerful predictors of reactions to job loss: Financial Status and Attachment to the Job.

 Attachment To The Job

-If the job you’ve been laid off from was your “dream job”, then the impact of the loss may be overwhelming.
-If you were truly committed to your work and had visions of advancement, then your reaction and adjustment period may be dramatically different than it would be for someone who was less committed to their work.
+If you lost your “dream job,” then the impact of the loss may be overwhelming.
+If you were genuinely committed to your work and had visions of advancement, then your reaction and adjustment period may be dramatically different than it would be for someone less committed to their work.

 Layoffs are not easy for any particular age group.
-If you are a young person, new to the workforce, you may be devastated, having lost a job you spent years preparing for.
+If you are a young person, new to the workforce, you may be devastated, having lost a job you trained for years.
 You may lack the experience necessary to be competitive in a tight job market.

-If your skills are highly specialized in an industry experiencing vast cutbacks, you may find yourself faced with some hard decisions:
+If your skills are highly specialized in an industry experiencing huge cutbacks, you may find yourself faced with some hard decisions:

 - relocating to an area where your skills are still in demand